OctaHive/octa/README.md

 functionality missing, so I decided to create my own builder.

 # The differences from go-task
-* Support run nested tasks using wildcards
+* Support run nested tasks using wildcards, for example `*:docker` run all nested docker tasks
-* Support return task result, this usefull for example when you need process task result in parent task
+* Support returning task results.
+This is useful, for example, when you need to process the result of a task in its parent task.
-* Support rendering templates as a task result
+* Support rendering templates and return as a task result

 # Installation